sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 ####  1.8.1. <a name='Compilation'></a>Compilation
 This feature will be disabled by default in the compilation stage, its meaning that it will be not compiled, only when the user will change the makefile setting to enable, this feature will be compiled.

-In addition, the feature will have CLI as a "plugin", meaning that when the feature is not compiled will be not appear in the CLI of the switch, and vice versa.
+In addition, the feature will have CLI as a "plugin", meaning that when the feature is not compiled it will not appear in the CLI of the switch, and vice versa.

-####  1.8.2. <a name='dependencies'></a>dependencies
+####  1.8.2. <a name='Dependencies'></a>Dependencies
-Service dependencies: DB container & INIT_CONF.
+Service dependencies: DB container, INIT_CONF and NTP service.
 Description:
-Password Hardening Daemon, the service that triggers this daemon, should start after SWSS & DB containers start.
+Password Hardening Daemon, the service that triggers this daemon, should start after DB containers start.
+NTP service should be secure, because it can influence expiration time of some policies.

-####  1.8.3. <a name='Featuredefault'></a>Feature default
+####  1.8.3. <a name='FeatureDefault'></a>Feature Default
 When a user decides to add the feature in the compilation the feature will be enabled by default.

 Description of default values in init_cfg.json regarding Password Hardening: